didrichsen/kws-2100-geographic-information-web-systems/README.md

 - [x] The user should be able to focus on their own position
 - [x] The user should be able to toggle display of kommune layer on and off
 - [x] When the user clicks on the map with kommuner on, an overlay should show the name of the clicked feature.

-## Additional tasks

-- [x] The map should show an overlay with mark of a chosen city.
+- [x] The system should show a list of features in an aside
+- [x] When the user changes the view, the list of features in the aside should reflect what the user sees.

+## Display more layers

+- [] Add layers showing "fylker" in Norway
+- [] Add countries of the world
+- [] Add Norwegian Railroad stations